uzyovoys/zenbot/_pages/botscript/get.md

 Define the user request language code if this action should be performed only for the particular language.

 ### **channel** attribute
-Define channel IDs here to make an HTTP call only for requests from the particular messengers.
+Define channel IDs here to make an HTTP call only for requests from the particular channels.